-We have a 3-year rolling programme for KS2 and 4 and a 2 year SOW for KS3 and 5.
-Plans for every term for all subjects, identified in subject schemes of work folders outline: Learning Objectives to be covered Content to be covered Activities to cover the content References to NNS, NLS or National Curriculum/QCA Differentiation both classes based and individualised.
-SMSC/ British Values links Careers links are also being brought in for 2023 and will be updated in 2024
+We have a curriculum programme for KS2, 3 and 4 which are designed to meet the individual needs of all students.
+Plans for every term for all subjects, identified in curriculum overviews outline: Learning Objectives to be covered Content to be covered Activities to cover the content Differentiation both classes based and individualised.
+SMSC/ British Values links